 “Inheritance of a mutated form of either of the BRCA genes, or of other less common tumor-suppressor genes that have been associated with breast cancer, is associated with a significant increase in risk for breast cancer.
 Yet, not all women (or men) with BRCA mutations develop breast cancer.
 One factor that may influence ultimate risk is the site where the mutation lies on the actual gene.
 Other factors, such as early exposure to environmental chemicals and/or radiation, may also influence later expression of genetic irregularities.”

 And, there’s this:

-Many folks were also highly offended by my use of the word “mutilate.”
-According to the dictionary mutilate means:
+Many folks were also highly offended by my use of the word “mutilate” in my blog – “Mutilate My Body?
+Not Intentionally!”

 - to injure, disfigure, or make imperfect by removing or irreparably damaging parts:

 - to deprive (a person or animal) of a limb or other essential part.

 Breasts are an essential part of the human body.

 Back in the 1970s, nutritional science informed women that their breasts, and the functions of breasts were not essential.